 Amy Morton has been an ensemble member since 1997.
-She most recently appeared in August: Osage County at Steppenwolf, the National Theatre in London and on Broadway, where she received a Tony® nomination.
+She most recently appeared in Who’s Afraid of Virginia Woolf? at Steppenwolf and on Broadway and August: Osage County at Steppenwolf, the National Theatre in London and on Broadway.
+She received a Tony® nomination for both roles.
 She has been an ensemble member since 1997 and has appeared in over 30 Steppenwolf productions.
-Steppenwolf directing credits include Dublin Carol, The Pillowman, Love-Lies-Bleeding (which traveled to the Kennedy Center’s Terrace Theater), Men of Tortuga, Topdog/Underdog (which traveled to the Alley Theatre in Houston, Dallas Theater Center and Hartford Stage Company), We All Went Down to Amsterdam, Glengarry Glen Ross (which appeared at the 2002 Dublin International Theatre Festival and at the 2003 du Maurier World Stage Festival in Toronto), The Weir and Mizlansky/Zilinsky.
-She will be directing Clifford Odetts' Awake and Sing at Northlight Theatre in early 2010.
+Steppenwolf directing credits include Clybourne Park, American Buffalo, Dublin Carol, The Pillowman, Love-Lies-Bleeding (which traveled to the Kennedy Center’s Terrace Theater), Men of Tortuga, Topdog/Underdog (which traveled to the Alley Theatre in Houston, Dallas Theater Center and Hartford Stage Company), We All Went Down to Amsterdam, Glengarry Glen Ross (which appeared at the 2002 Dublin International Theatre Festival and at the 2003 du Maurier World Stage Festival in Toronto), The Weir, Mizlansky/Zilinsky and Awake and Sing.
 Before joining Steppenwolf, she was a member of the Remains Theatre Ensemble for 15 years.

 Watch & Listen

 8MM; Rookie of the Year; Backdraft; Falling Down; Straight Talk; Up in the Air, Matadors.

 La Jolla Playhouse: Going to Saint Ives